Learning the basics of counting outs is another step on your poker journey to becoming a proficient player.

 A further example of drawing to not nutted outs is the ‘dummy’ or bottom end of the straight.
 When we have the bottom two cards of a four to a straight, for example 87 on T9x flop, we will be dominated by a hand such as KQ; if a jack hits we will both complete a straight but KQ will have the nut straight, beating our lower straight.

-As such drawing to the upper end of the straight is much more powerful.
+As such, drawing to the upper end of the straight is much more powerful.
 Although, it is not always possible to avoid drawing to the dummy end of the straight.
-However, take into account they are less powerful than other straight draws.
+However, take into account they are less powerful than other straight draws and hence you should be less likely to proceed with them vs betting action.